Daniel Juncadella: Formula Three

-For the 2013 season, Juncadella raced with Mercedes in the DTM.
-His best result in the series is a victory at the first race of the 2018 Brands Hatch Weekend.

 Formula One

 He tested with Williams F1 during the Young Drivers test at Silverstone, setting the fifth best time on the first day.

 On 24 January 2014, Juncadella joined Force India as a reserve driver.
 He attended all races and took part in Friday practice sessions.

+In December 2024, Juncadella joined Aston Martin (the successor of Force India) as a simulation driver for the 2025 season.